 To be sure, we have no data tracking left-progressives’ attitudes toward pursuing carbon taxes as part of a climate policy agenda.
-Still, it’s safe to say that support for carbon taxes by prominent progressive-identifying leaders and organizations is far less common today than it was early on in Barack Obama’s first term, when a Democratic carbon cap-and-trade bill passed the House but failed in the Senate.
+Still, it’s safe to say that support for carbon taxes by prominent progressive-identifying leaders and organizations is far less common today than it was early on in Barack Obama’s presidency, when a Democratic carbon cap-and-trade bill passed the House but failed in the Senate.

-(Curiously, the article mischaracterizes Bernie Sanders’ 2016 climate plan as relying on “tax cuts and other market-based incentives.”
+(Curiously, the article mischaracterized Bernie Sanders’ 2016 climate plan as relying on “tax cuts and other market-based incentives.”
 Sanders’ climate platform actually centered on an aggressive carbon tax, not tax cuts, and we don’t recall his ever characterizing carbon taxing as market-based — a label we consider shallow and reductionist.)

 We say “stances” (plural) because there’s a range of views on carbon pricing among political progressives.
-Still, mirroring changing currents among environmental justice advocates, politically active left-progressives in recent years have increasingly distanced themselves from carbon tax advocacy.
-Considering the U.S. right wing’s descent into near-monolithic climate denialism (summarized on our Conservatives page), the rising antipathy to carbon pricing on the left is helping to relegate full-throated support for pricing carbon emissions to an ever-narrowing political center.
+Still, mirroring changing currents among environmental justice advocates, politically active left-progressives in recent years have distanced themselves from carbon tax advocacy.
+Considering the U.S. right wing’s descent into near-monolithic climate denialism (summarized on our Conservatives page), the antipathy to carbon pricing on the left is helping to relegate full-throated support for pricing carbon emissions to an ever-narrowing political center.